Bixby letter: Authorship

-Scholars have debated whether the Bixby letter was written by Lincoln himself or by his assistant private secretary, John Hay.
+Scholars have debated whether the Bixby letter was written by Lincoln himself or by his assistant assistant private secretary, John Hay.
 November 1864 was a busy month for Lincoln, possibly forcing him to delegate the task to Hay.

 Second- and third-hand recollections of acquaintances suggest Hay may have claimed to others that he wrote it, but his children could not recall him ever mentioning composing the letter.
 Writing to William E. Chandler in 1904, Hay said "the letter of Mr. Lincoln to Mrs. Bixby is genuine", but he may only have been referring to its text.
 In a 1917 letter to historian Isaac Markens, Robert Todd Lincoln said Hay had told him that he did not have "any special knowledge of the letter at the time" it was written.

 Historian Michael Burlingame, who believes Hay is the author, has pointed out that Hay's scrapbooks have two newspaper clippings of the letter while largely containing Hay's own writing.
-However, they also contain material written by Lincoln including the Gettysburg Address and the Second Inaugural.
+However, they also contain material written by Lincoln, including the Gettysburg Address and the Second Inaugural.

 Scholars favoring Lincoln's authorship, including Edward Steers and Jason Emerson, note that the Gettysburg Address and the Farewell Address are similar examples of Lincoln's highly regarded style.
 Other scholars, such as Burlingame, have countered that Hay wrote pieces that compare favorably to the Bixby letter and note words and phrases in the letter that appear more frequently in Hay's writings than those of Lincoln.
 For instance, Burlingame notes the word beguile appears numerous times in the works of Hay and the phrase I cannot refrain from tendering is used by Hay in an 1864 letter to Quincy Gillmore, but neither appears once in the other collected works of Lincoln.
 However, the phrase I cannot refrain from is used by Lincoln in an 1859 letter to Salmon P. Chase.

 In 1988, at the request of investigator Joe Nickell, University of Kentucky professor of English Jean G. Pival studied the vocabulary, syntax, and other stylistic characteristics of the letter and concluded that it more closely resembled Lincoln's style of writing than Hay's.

 A computer analysis method, developed to address the difficulty in attribution of shorter texts, used in a 2018 study by researchers at Aston University's Centre for Forensic Linguistics identified Hay as the letter's author.